 When it comes to acquiring construction equipment for your commercial construction company there are a number of factors to consider when it comes time to decide whether you rent, buy or lease.

 The first thing to consider is how often the piece of equipment will be used.
 This includes looking at your current needs and workload as well as factoring in your projected future needs.
-If you are using the equipment 60% of the time or more than you are better off buying the equipment or choosing a lease to own option.
+If you are using the equipment 60% of the time or more, then you are better off buying the equipment or choosing a lease-to-own option.

 If the piece of equipment is something you are only planning on using occasionally or seasonally or if it’s a piece of specialty equipment that you only need for a small number of jobs you should probably consider renting.
 Other factors to consider include calculating all associated costs, transportation of equipment, repairs and maintenance, working capital, depreciation, and resale value.

 Renting construction equipment offers the greatest amount of flexibility.
 Most rental companies offer daily, weekly and monthly rates so you don’t have to pay for equipment that you aren’t actively using.
 It also frees you from having to bother with maintenance and upkeep, costly repairs and rented equipment can be written off as a business expense.

 You also don’t have to worry about transportation costs as most construction equipment rental companies will deliver the equipment to your jobsite and pick it up when you are done.
 Rental companies generally have a wide selection of makes and models to choose from which gives you the opportunity to try out equipment from different manufacturers should you be interested in buying in the future.
 Most construction equipment rental companies also carry the current model year of equipment meaning you get to use the latest and greatest that manufacturers have to offer.

 Construction equipment rental is a great option if you're trying to grow your business.
 You can get what you need when you need it without having to tie up a lot of cash in buying equipment or get locked into a lease on a piece of equipment that doesn't meet your long-term needs.
 P